Human, Space, Time and Human

 Human, Space, Time and Human is a 2018 South Korean drama film directed by Kim Ki-duk.

 Plot

-The film follows people of various ages and occupations traveling on a warship, and explores the limits of humanity and morality.
+The film follows people of various ages and occupations traveling on a warship (the Jeonbuk), and explores the limits of humanity and morality.

 Cast

 Actress Mina Fujii, director Kim Ki-duk und actor Lee Sung-Jae during a photo call at the Berlinale 2018.